OnroerendErfgoed/pyramid_skosprovider/docs/services.rst

     :statuscode 404: The conceptscheme was not found.

 .. http:get:: /conceptschemes/{scheme_id}/c
+    :synopsis: Search for concepts or collections in a scheme.

     Search for concepts or collections in a scheme.

     **Example request**: